Prepare your home for an outage

 Preparing for an outage starts long before it happens

-We can all take steps to prepare for an outage when we know it’s going to happen, but most often, power outages are caused by factors beyond our control – wind, lightning, motor vehicle accidents, animals, etc. – and they can happen at any moment.
+We can all take steps to prepare for an outage when we know it’s going to happen, but most often, power outages are caused by factors beyond our control – wind, lightning, motor vehicle accidents, and animals – and they can happen at any moment.
 That’s why it’s important to ensure you and your family are prepared for an outage year-round.

 Here are a few steps you can take now to prepare: